doozr/doozr.github.io/_posts/2016-05-27-p0004_palindrome_product_test.md

 >
 > Find the largest palindrome made from the product of two 3-digit numbers.

+# The naive solution

 Seems easy enough.
 Just need a way of figuring out if something is a palindrome and a way of generating all the numbers that are the product of two 3-digit numbers.
 Easy peasy.
-The naive solution.

 {% highlight python %}
 def is_palindrome(x):
     s = str(x)